neo4j-examples/neo4j-movies-template/README.md

 ## Alternative: Flask API

+First, configure your `flask-api/.env` file to point to your database.

-From the root directory of this project:
+Then, from the root directory of this project:

 ```
 cd flask-api